nomeata/haskell-for-readers/haskell-for-readers.md

 Prelude> div 123 0
 *** Exception: divide by zero
 ```
-Haskell has exceptions, they can even be caught etc., but let us talk about that later.
+Haskell has exceptions, they can even be caught etc., but we will not talk about that for now.

 Of course, if the argument is not just a single number, we somehow have to make clear where the argument begins and ends:
 ```